mit-rss/visual_servoing/README.md

 - Explanation of vision algorithm strengths and weaknesses.
 Why does each algorithm perform as it does on each dataset?
 - Explanation of the homography transformation.
 How do we convert pixels to plane coordinates?
 - Demonstration of parking controller performance.
 Make sure you explain and justify the design choices you made in your controller.
 Hint: include error plots from **rqt plot**
 - Demonstration of the line-follower.
-Describe any adjustments you needed to make to your perception and control modules in order to follow lines.
+Describe any adjustments you needed to make to your perception and control modules to follow lines.
 Hint: include error plots from **rqt plot**

 Please include video, screen shots, data visualizations, etc. in your presentation as evidence of these deliverables.
 A good presentation will make quantitative and qualitative evaluations of your results.